microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Implement your own Language Server

-Language servers can be implemented in any language.
+Language servers can be implemented in any language and follow the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
 However, right now VS Code only provides libraries for Node.js.
 Additional libraries will follow in the future.
 A good starting point for a language server implementation in Node.js is the example repository [Language Server Node Example](https://github.com/Microsoft/vscode-languageserver-node-example.git).

 Clone the repository and then do: